rutum/rutum.github.io/_posts/2020-1-6-how-to-win-friends-influence-people.md

 **4. Begin in a friendly way**

+Starting any conversation with anger or antagonism will only make the recipient feel a similar level of anger.
+Beginning a tough conversation in a friendly way prompts the recipient to match your disposition, making it much more conducive to reach an agreement quickly.

 **5. Get the other person saying "yes" immediately**

+When talking to people, begin with topics and things that you know you agree on.
+Keep emphasizing that you both have the same goals, and the same destination, and just a slight difference in method to get to the goal.

+Getting listeners to a "yes" quickly gets their psychological process moving in the affirmative direction.

+It takes a lot of energy and effort to convert a "no" into a "yes" (even if it is about different topics).
+But starting with "yes" and agreeing on topics makes it easier to agree on other topics.

 **6. Let the other person do a great deal of the talking**